 Best for uploading to a website.

-This generates a ZIP file containing an index.html file and an images folder.
-It is lightweight and makes it easy to replace image files later.
+This generates a ZIP file containing an index.html file and asset folders.
+It is lightweight and makes it easy to replace image/audio files later.

 Note: For security reasons, modern browsers will block this version from running directly off your local hard drive.
-It must be uploaded to a web host to work properly.
+It must be uploaded to a web server to work properly.

 Best for viewing on your own computer.

-Note: Because the images are embedded as encoded text, the final HTML file size will be large.
+Note: Because the assets are embedded as encoded text, the final HTML file size will be large - possibly very large.
+Your browser will take some time to open this and it will be unresponsive during the loading process.

 What is an equirectangular image?